 Effective, confidential therapy for men, women & young people.
-I am a friendly, experienced, well-qualified counsellor offering professional help for depression, anxiety, abuse, eating disorders, anger & self-esteem issues...by working closely together, we will explore difficulties, think about issues and talk through painful feelings....
+I am a friendly, experienced, well-qualified counsellor offering professional help for depression, anxiety, abuse, OCD, anger and self-esteem issues...by working closely together, we will explore difficulties, think about and talk through painful feelings....

 ...
 Counselling can enable you to cope better, develop more self-awareness, make constructive changes, feel better emotionally and physically, improve relationships and your general outlook on life, as well as working with unhelpful behaviour patterns, past or present issues and current difficult situations.